PrathvirajBillava95/Amazon_ELECTRA/index.md

 The reader should not interpret domain adaptation as a particular field of science, such as biology, chemistry, mathematics, computer science, etc. Domain in this context represents a unique characteristic in which corpora(text) forms its vocabulary and structure.

 For example, the Twitter dataset represents a domain in itself since it has a unique type of vocabulary (informal words mostly) and a short length of sequence which is less than 140 characters.
 The covid-19 dataset (CORD-19) also represents another domain since it uses a specific domain vocabulary in the biomedical field.
 Promising domain adaptation results in literature such as [BioBERT](https://arxiv.org/ftp/arxiv/papers/1901/1901.08746.pdf), [PubMedBERT](https://arxiv.org/pdf/2007.15779.pdf), [BioMegaTron](https://arxiv.org/pdf/2010.06060.pdf), and Covid-Twitter-BERT(https://arxiv.org/pdf/2005.07503.pdf) motivated us to study the domain adaptation of [Amazon Review Dataset](https://nijianmo.github.io/amazon/index.html) using the ELECTRA model.
+We call this model as AmazonELECTRA.

+Now given our model- AmazonELECTR, we further try to address following questions
+* * *

-### How is Hyper parameters affecting our model performance?
+> How is Hyper parameters affecting our model performance?

-This sub-question is aimed more toward a general deep learning technique, which is part of our project learning process.
+> This sub-question is aimed more toward a general deep learning technique, which is part of our project learning process.
 To answer this question later, we will investigate trying out different hyperparameters, especially in the fine-tuning phase, such as learning rate, epochs, batch size, FP16 (mixed precision), PyTorch XLA, etc.
+>
+>

-### What will be the performance of the AmazonELECTRA model in the out-domain dataset?
+> What will be the performance of the AmazonELECTRA model in the out-domain dataset?

-Another question that we will be investigating is the performance of AmazonELECTRA with general domain datasets such as [GLUE benchmark](https://arxiv.org/pdf/1804.07461.pdf.
+>Another question that we will be investigating is the performance of AmazonELECTRA with general domain datasets such as [GLUE benchmark](https://arxiv.org/pdf/1804.07461.pdf.
 This question will focus more on whether the potential improvement with AmazonELECTRA is caused by using informal dataset or the domain constrained dataset.

 * * *